Clinical Skills

 - Severity — out of 10, and what does that 10 look like in their life?

-The trick: ask the questions in the order that builds a picture, not the order of the mnemonic.
-If the patient already told you when it started in their opening narrative, don’t ask onset again — note it and move on.
+The trick: ask questions in the order that builds a picture — not the order of the mnemonic.
+If the patient already described onset in their opening narrative, note it and move on.
 Listening earns marks.
 Repetition costs them.
+For full guides see SOCRATES medical history taking, SOCRATES history taking, and SOCRATES pain history taking.

 Associated symptoms and red flags